Do This in Memory of Me

 By the time Jesus’ first disciples were out in the community continuing his ministry, they surely encountered and experienced many things that they felt like they were unprepared for.
 At Pentecost, the Holy Spirit descended upon the first disciples to continue to inspire and guide them in following their Christian mission.
 Dad didn’t leave me with nearly as powerful of an advocate as the Holy Spirit, but at least I have Google and YouTube to help me out.

 As I reflect on these unexpected parallels between an old Ford and the Catholic faith, I’m also struck by how they are both handed down through word and tradition from one generation to the next.
-We know that Jesus’ original 12 Apostles passed on the faith to their predecessors through their writings and through their actions.
+We know that Jesus’ original 12 Apostles passed on the faith through their writings and through their actions.
 As we work on the Model-A, Bella often comments, “I love how the car still smells like Grandpa.”
 She’s not wrong — it does smell like him, or he smelled like it.
 They both had that unique potpourri of gear grease, gasoline, and exhaust that all old mechanics have.
 Bella still has that firsthand experience to remember what her grandfather smelled like.
 But her kids will not.
 They will have to come to rely on her descriptions, much like we have come to rely on all of those generations of Christians who have gone before us.

 I still don’t view the Model-A as “my car.”
-I tell people that it’s my dad’s car — I’m just taking care of it for him.
-Someday down the road, Bella will take over as its primary caretaker.
+I tell people it’s my dad’s car — I’m just taking care of it for him.
+Someday, down the road, Bella will take over as its primary caretaker.
 She’ll teach her kids about their Catholic faith and how their great-grandpa bought a car for $125 when he was 14 years old.
 Based on what I’ve seen thus far, I think I’ll be leaving both the car and the faith in good hands.